tias/constraint-solving-course/README.md

 The slides are in Beamer (Latex), the practice labs in Jupyter Notebooks with CPMpy.

-All course material is available under the open-source CC BY-NC-SA 4.0 license (see https://creativecommons.org/licenses/by-nc-sa/4.0)
+All course material is available under the open-source CC BY-NC-SA 4.0 license (see https://creativecommons.org/licenses/by-nc-sa/4.0).
+This means you can freely share and adapt it for non-commerical use, with attribution and under the same license.

 Lectures